Becheler/SpOCK/README.md

 manager for C/C++ projects.
 We chose it because it interfaces with CMake in a nice way.
 Conan will handle the dependencies and version conflicts management, and pass the paths of the installed dependencies to CMake so it can build the project.
+It's as simple to install as `pip install conan`!

 [CMake](https://cmake.org/cmake/help/latest/manual/cmake.1.html) is the C++ build systems first choice for cross-platform development.
 Technically, CMake is a build system generator but the level of abstraction it offers allows us to consider it as a cross-platform build system.